Deep Limits of Residual Neural Networks: Discussion and Conclusions

 In this paper we proved that the variational limit of the residual neural network is an ODE system, thereby rigorously justifying the observations in~\cite{haber2017learning,E2017}.
 These and similar observations have already inspired new architectures for neural networks, e.g.~\cite{haber17,treister18,ruthotto18,lu17} and the hope is that this work can help in the justification and analysis of these new architectures.
 In addition, we proved a regularity result for the coefficients obtained by ResNet training.

-We left the question of rates of convergence for the minimisers open (see Conjecture~\ref{conjecture}).
+We left the question of rates of convergence for the minimisers open (see after Proposition~\ref{prop:MainRes:Reg}).
 We believe this can be approached through a higher order $\Gamma$-convergence argument, for example see~\cite[Theorem 1.5.1]{braides14}, and a coercivity argument, but it falls outside the scope of this current paper.
-A proof of the conjecture will complete the missing piece in Corollary~\ref{cor:convergenceforwardpass} and in particular allow us to conclude the uniform convergence (along subsequences) of the neural network to the differential equation system, i.e.

-An interesting open question, one which the authors are currently working on, is to recover partial differential equations by simultaneously taking $d\to\infty$ (where $d$ is the number of neurons per layer) and $n\to \infty$.
+An interesting open question which the authors intend to field in future work, is to recover partial differential equations by simultaneously taking $d\to\infty$ (where $d$ is the number of neurons per layer) and $n\to \infty$.
 This will mean imposing certain restrictions on the inter-layer connections; in particular, the choice of inter-layer connections is expected to alter the continuum partial differential equation limit.

+Another open question concerns our use of explicit regularisation terms in the cost function.
+In practice often implicit regularisation techniques are used, such as dropout or stochastic gradient descent~\cite{wan13,srivastava14,haeffele17,mianjy18,neyshabur14}.
+Incorporating these methods into our setting requires the rigorous mathematical establishment of their regularising effects, which to the best of our knowledge, has not been accomplished as of yet.
+However, recent work~\cite{cohen21} shows that, at least in certain circumstances, the deep layer limit in the absence of explicit regularisation results in a stochastic limit.

+In this paper we have established convergence at a variational level.
+A third open question of interest relates to the convergence of the corresponding gradient flow for the parameters.
+Except in certain special circumstances, gradient flow convergence does not follow directly from $\Gamma$-convergence; in this case an additional difficulty that needs to be taken into account is the ODE constraint.
+The authors are planning to address this question in future work.